Welcome to the official website of Jefferson County New York

 Are you ready to open a bank account?!
 While there are many institutions to choose from and different types of accounts (checking account, savings account), the information below will provide some direction in choosing a bank or credit union and what type of account works best for you!

 To set up an account, you may visit any bank / credit union and speak to a representative.
 Depending on which institution you select, the institution may allow you to set up an account online through their website.
 Be advised that most institutions will require you to have a small amount of money (usually no more than $25.00) placed in your account in order to complete the process.
+There are often account types specifically for students.
 You also may receive a free gift for signing up!

-Some of the banking institutions in Jefferson County include, but are not limited to, the following: Northern Federal Credit Union, Community Bank, Carthage Federal Savings & Loan, Watertown Savings Bank, AmeriCU Credit Union and KeyBank
+Some of the banking institutions in Jefferson County include, but are not limited to, the following: Northern Credit Union, Community Bank, Carthage Federal Savings & Loan, Watertown Savings Bank, AmeriCU Credit Union, SeaComm Federal Credit Union, and KeyBank.

-Many jobs will require you to sign up for Direct Deposit to receive your paycheck.
-Direct deposit is the deposit of your money electronically into your bank account, instead of a paper check.
+Many jobs will require you to sign up for direct deposit to receive your paycheck.
+With direct deposit, your money is sent electronically to your bank account, instead of a paper check.
 Signing up for direct deposit is very easy and is of no cost to you!
 Also, you may receive your paycheck sooner with direct deposit than with a paper check!
 To register for direct deposit, you will need the Account Number from your personal bank account and the Routing Number from your banking institution.
 You will provide this information to your employer.

 Most, if not all, banks / credit unions now have an app that can be downloaded to your phone so you can monitor your funds and transactions.
 It is important to monitor your account for any suspicious activity.
 If you are a victim of fraud, please contact your banking institution to report!